LiteShake/Cognizance/Task-6/Part 2_ Documentation/README.md

 ## <u style="color:#ff63c6" > Current State </u>

 The current version is running in a [replit](https://replit.com/) server and has many fun features but A.I features are not that much implemented yet.
-One can ask questions and get random answers, play minigames like tic-tac-toe, rock-papar-scissors, connect to a voice channel and play music etc. But most of the features are controlled by carefully programmed algorithms.
+One can ask questions and get random answers, play minigames like tic-tac-toe, rock-papar-scissors, connect to a voice channel and play music etc. But most of the features are controlled by carefully programmed algorithms. <br>
+We are trying to move things step-by-step to the ultimate goal.

 ## <u style="color:#ff63c6" >Previews</u>
 #### Asking Casual questions <br>